Paymentshield/api-docs/source/includes/_quote.md

 ### ProductId

 Not all integrators can sell the full range of products.
-If you want to be authorised to sell a different range of products, please [Get in touch][contact]
+If you want to be authorised to sell a different range of products, please [Get in touch][contact].

+The links in the table below will take you to our Question Set Explorer tool which will give you details of each question.

 ProductId | Product
 --------- | -------